-Santa Rosa man accepts responsibility for 2018 fatal crash
+Santa Rosa man accepts responsibility for 2018 crash that killed friend

 A Santa Rosa man pleaded no contest Friday to felony vehicular manslaughter and driving under the influence of marijuana in Sonoma County Superior Court for the 2018 crash that killed one of his close friends and injured three others.